 Another point about branding is that if that’s the path you’re going to go down (hopefully) in the future, pick something that can be adapted to lots of different settings.
 The Nike swoosh, for example, neatly fits into lots of different app icons.

-This is a fun way to get better recognition with your audience.
-(NB: I am not advocating that you break the law, mislead your users, so do this with caution).
+This is a fun way to get better recognition from your audience.
+(NB: I am not advocating that you break the law, or mislead your users, so do this with caution).

 Image via Dribbble

-It’s pretty clear where his insta-ration came from, if you know what I mean.
+It’s pretty clear where his insta-ration came from if you know what I mean.
 But that’s not a bad thing!
-Instagram has built this amazing brand and their iconography is synonymous with filtered pictures – which is exactly what Hipstamatic does.
-So why not capitalize on other brand’s recognition?
+Instagram has built this amazing brand and its iconography is synonymous with filtered pictures – which is exactly what Hipstamatic does.
+So why not capitalize on other brands’ recognition?

 If brand piggy-backing is done well, as if similar enough to get recognition and forge the link, but different enough there are not accidental ‘oh I thought this was this’ clicks, then it’s a really excellent strategy.

-Lastly, I wanted to give a nod towards the Play store, who is so often neglected in app-chat, and I think unfairly so.
+Lastly, I wanted to give a nod towards the Play store, which is so often neglected in app chat, and I think unfairly so.

-Google actually has an Roman Nurik made a nifty icon generator, to presumably help you make your icon better and more focused for the Google Play Store.
-It seems to me that while it’s not that useful a tool for app creation, it’s be a great tool to test and iterate your app icon really fast (especially if you don’t have a designer on staff/design skills).
+Google actually has an Roman Nurik-made nifty icon generator, to presumably help you make your icon better and more focused for the Google Play Store.
+It seems to me that while it’s not that useful a tool for app creation, it’s a great tool to test and iterate your app icon really fast (especially if you don’t have a designer on staff/design skills).
 So that’s one thing.